 |Genzyme Announces Publication of LEMTRADA (alemtuzumab) Pivotal Studies in The Lancet.|

-Study data also showed a strong clinical benefit by reducing the risk of sustained accumulation of disability in patients taking LEMTRADA in CARE-MS ll by 42 percent as compared to Rebif (p = 0.008), with significant improvement in disability scores that suggested a reversal of pre-existing disability in some patients.
-In the trial, the mean disability score for patients treated with LEMTRADA decreased over a two-year period, indicating an improvement in their physical disability, while the mean score for patients given Rebif increased, indicating a worsening of disability (p <0.0001).
+Study data also showed a strong clinical benefit by reducing the risk of sustained accumulation of disability in patients taking LEMTRADA in CARE-MS ll by 42 percent as compared with Rebif (p=0.008), with significant improvement in disability scores that suggested a reversal of pre-existing disability in some patients.
+In the trial, the mean disability score for patients treated with LEMTRADA decreased over a two-year period, indicating an improvement in their physical disability, while the mean score for patients given Rebif increased, indicating a worsening of disability (p<0.0001).

 CARE-MS I and II Safety Results

 In both CARE-MS I and CARE-MS II, the incidence of serious adverse events was similar between the two treatment arms.
 As previously reported, autoimmune disorders were more common on patients treated with LEMTRADA, primarily autoimmune thyroid disease.
 Approximately 1 percent of LEMTRADA-treated patients in each study developed immune thrombocytopenia (ITP) over the two year study period.
 There were no cases of anti-GBM disease reported during the study period with one case of glomerulonephritis during the follow-up period as has been previously reported.
 The percentage of LEMTRADA-treated patients reported to have malignant neoplasms was <1 percent.
 The overall safety profile was similar for the LEMTRADA 12 mg and 24 mg groups.